-As an example of this, a Minimote controller when activated will generate an event called zwave.scene_activated, along with 2 pieces of data that are specific to the event - entity_id and scene.
-If you include keyword values for either of those, the values supplied to the listen_event() 1 call must match the values in the event or it will not fire.
+As an example of this, a Minimote controller when activated will generate an event called zwave\js\value\notification, along with 2 pieces of data that are specific to the event - node\id and value.
+If you include keyword values for either of those, the values supplied to the listen\event() 1 call must match the values in the event or it will not fire.
 If the keywords do not match any of the data in the event, they are simply ignored.